garkenng/04.-Lovely-Loveseats/README.md

 # 04.-Lovely-Loveseats
-Experimenting with strings and operators
+Experimenting with strings and operators using a furniture store as its setting.